rg3915/automation-team-store-challenge/README.md

 - When finished, create a Pull Request from the created branch to master.

 - Send an email to us with the Pull Request link (from your forked repository).
-These way we can request access to review it and provide you feedback.
+That way we can request access to review it and provide you feedback.

 ---